UPDATED August 8, 2019 with new changes to the employer reporting requirements.

 What forms do employers need to submit to the State?

 New Jersey employers must provide the State with the same ACA Reporting forms as they provide to the IRS.
-Out-of-State employers that withhold and remit New Jersey Gross Income Tax for New Jersey residents have the same filing requirements as New Jersey employers.
+Out-of-State employers who employ New Jersey residents have the same filing requirements as in-state employers and are not limited to employers that withhold New Jersey payroll taxes.

 The forms that must be submitted depend on whether an employer is an Applicable Large Employer (those with 50+ full time and equivalent employees in the prior calendar year) and whether they are fully or self-insured.
 For the required forms, see the grid below: